pr2database/pr2-website/content/eukref/pipeline_overview.md

 *   current_DB.cleaned.fasta

-Go back to**Step 7** to align and build a new tree, repeat until you are happy with your current set of sequences.
+Go back to **Step 7** to align and build a new tree, repeat until you are happy with your current set of sequences.

 ---

-**Step 10.
-Build Reference Tree.**
+#### Step 10.
+Build Reference Tree

 Once you are happy with the set of sequences in your tree and your alignment you are ready to build your final reference tree.
 Your final, trimmed alignment is in input into RAxML.
 NOTE: you can add a backbone constraint tree with the option -g.
 The sequences (tips) in this constraint tree must be in your alignment (they should be a subset of your sequences), and the names must match exactly.